Dietrich von Choltitz: Captivity and later life

 Choltitz was held for the remainder of the war at Trent Park, in north London, with other senior German officers.
 Choltitz later was transferred to Camp Clinton in Mississippi.
 No specific charges were ever filed against him, and he was released from captivity in 1947.
-In 1956 he visited his wartime headquarters at the Hôtel Meurice in Paris.
+In 1956 he visited his wartime headquarters at the in Paris.
 Reportedly the long-time head barman of the hotel recognised the short, rotund man with "impossibly correct posture" wandering around the bar as if in a daze.
 After the manager of the hotel met him in the bar, he asked to see his old room.
 After seeing his old quarters for no more than fifteen minutes, Choltitz declined the manager's offer of champagne and left the hotel to meet with Pierre Taittinger.